 Again, support issues can usually be decided by a court order, or you can submit an agreement to the court to tailor child support to your specific needs.

 Call Our Dallas Lawyers for Divorce Cases Involving Children

 If you are getting divorced and have children that you need to arrange child custody and child support for, call The Queenan Law Firm today.
 Our Dallas lawyer for divorce with children can help you fight to keep custody and get the child support arrangements you need to help support your children and maintain your parental rights.
 Divorce can be difficult, and additional issues of child support and custody can complicate cases.
 Call our attorneys for help with these complex issues.
-Contact us at (817) 476-1797 to set up a free legal consultation.
+Contact us at (817) 476-1797 to set up a legal consultation.